-Flame retardants are chemicals that are applied to materials to prevent the start or slow the growth of fire.
+Flame retardants are chemicals applied to materials to prevent the start or slow the growth of a fire.
 Because they do not easily break down, they can remain persistent in the environment for many years.
-They can build up in the body and can leak from products into dust and into the air.
-Dust can get on hands and food and then into the mouth when food is eaten.
+They can build up in the body and can leak from products into dust and the air.
+Dust can get on hands and food and then into the mouth when food is consumed.
 Their adverse health effects can be hormonal disruption, immune system suppression, infertility, cancer, fetal and child development problems.

-New research provided strong evidence that maternal exposure to a widely used type of flame retardant, known as PBDEs (polybrominated diphenyl ethers), can alter thyroid function in pregnant women and children, result in low birth weights, and impair neurological development.
-Children may be particularly vulnerable to the toxic effects of these chemicals, because their brain and other organs are still developing.
-Hand-to-mouth behavior and proximity to the floor increases the potential of children to be exposed to flame retardants.
+New research provided strong evidence that maternal exposure to a widely used type of flame retardant, known as PBDEs (polybrominated diphenyl ethers), can alter thyroid function in pregnant women and children, resulting in low birth weights and impairing neurological development.
+Children may be particularly vulnerable to these chemicals' toxic effects because their brains and other organs are still developing.
+Hand-to-mouth behaviour and proximity to the floor increase the potential of children to be exposed to flame retardants.